-How Vernacular Architecture Can Sustainably Preserve Local Identity & Cultural Heritage
+How Folk Architecture Can Sustainably Preserve Local Identity & Cultural Heritage

-Urban spaces suffer from the homogenization of architecture.
+Urban spaces suffer from the homogenisation of architecture.
 The elitist nature of modernization strips down the cultural aspects of design into a dry, minimal, standardized practice.
-As a response, there is an emerging vernacularism in the hospitality industry.
+As a response, there is an emerging shift towards folk design in the hospitality industry.
 People now seek the nourishment of culture as a vacation from the dullness of industrialized architectural design.
-Forming the very identity and experience of a place, vernacular architecture connects people to the essence of a region — when tourists visit Bali, they seek out places that 'feel like Bali'.
+Forming the very identity and experience of a place, folk architecture connects people to the essence of a region — when tourists visit Bali, they seek out places that 'feel like Bali'.

 How A Shared Workspace In Bangalore Uses Organic Architecture To Boost Productivity